 Sales enablement sounds very simple - it’s just a structured process aimed at improving the sales process.
 The problem is: because it’s so simple it’s easy to name drop in a learning initiative without actually considering what it means for your company.
 This isn’t to say it’s not popular, because it is: in the space of 2017, organisations with a sales enablement person, function, or initiative grew from 32.7% to 59.2%.
+Sales enablement has surged in popularity in the past 5 years, experiencing a 343% increase in adoption.
 The fact that it’s since plateaued at the 60% mark since means it’s not just a fad - people are getting results.
 In fact, companies with sales enablement already have, on average, 15% better win rates than those without it.

 However, despite its prevalence, not all companies are yet aware of how important sales enablement has become.
 Time, effort and, most importantly, planning around sales enablement is nowhere near what it could be for most businesses because they’re not aware of how much money can be saved (and made).
 Companies are also unaware of how ineffective their shallow learning is: sales loses 80% of what they were trained on after one month of non-use - it’s got to run deep or not at all.